adamkovesdi/drupalstack/README.md

 *This is only applicable to the Vagrant and AWS implementation as single docker image implementation and docker compose implementation already incorporates the installation of Drupal to the docker image(s).*

 TODO: work out this section

+Here we used Jeff Geering's ansible roles for installing Drush, and Drush

 ## Ruby application for monitoring a Drupal stack